handbook

 Appearance Guidelines

-- Hair must be neatly cut so that it does not fall into the student’s eyes.
+- Hair must be well groomed and clean.
 No non-traditional haircuts, like Mohawks or non-traditional hair colors, i.e. blue, purple, etc.

-- Boys must be clean shaven.
-Juniors and Seniors only may have a close-cropped beard that is well-groomed.
+- Boys must be clean shaven or have a beard that is well-groomed.

 - Hats and hoods may not be worn inside the building.

-- Piercing jewelry is limited to girls, who may wear jewelry in ears and a small stud in one nostril.
-No jewelry may be worn in piercings between the nostrils or anywhere on the face other than described here, including magnetic, clip-on, etc.
+- Piercings are limited to girls only and may only be ears and a small stud in one nostril.
+No jewelry may be worn in piercings between the nostrils or anywhere on the face other than described here, including magnetic, clip-on, etc. Gauges are not allowed.

 - No visible body tattoos on students at school.